DennisLent/RustyRunways/README.md

 ## Next Steps

-* Add scheduled maintenance and breakdown events.
+- [ ] Add scheduled maintenance and breakdown events.
-* Allow loading and unloading specific orders.
+- [ ] Ensure charging of aircrafts and aircrafts works.
-* Let airports charge parking and landing fees.
+- [ ] Dispatch & reroute flights.
-* Dispatch & reroute flights.
+- [ ] Expand automated testing.
-* Update game loop to allow waiting.
+- [ ] Hook up a simple GUI or terminal map view.
-* DSL to interact with the environment.
+- [ ] Track operating costs, depreciation, dynamic fuel prices.
-* Expand automated testing.
+- [ ] Python bindings for ML.
-* Hook up a simple GUI or terminal map view.
+- [ ] Enable hangars to store airplanes and/or cargo.
-* Track operating costs, depreciation, dynamic fuel prices.
+- [ ] Weather conditions?
-* Python bindings for ML.
+- [ ] Creating a game with input file instead of random.

 Contributions welcome!
 Feel free to open issues or PRs for new features or improvements.